I know I’ve been remiss (and missing) lately in posting regularly on the blog.

 A round and then another, of horribly strong anti-biotics took care of some of the issues but not all, and left me feeling sicker than I was to begin with.

 Next I put myself under the expert care of Dr Angelika Maria Koch, to assist me in healing the damage done to my system.
-Strict diet and a very specific protocol of herbal supplements and homeopathy had me thinking I was slowly but surely on the mend.
+Strict diet and a very specific protocol of herbal supplements (such as a lysine supplement) and homeopathy had me thinking I was slowly but surely on the mend.

 Wrong again.
 Everything suddenly got worse around mid April, and I found myself spending a week at Holy Cross Hospital here in Taos.
 For me to go voluntarily to a Hospital, you know it had to be bad.
 Here’s a woman who has no asprin in the house and has used herbs and tinctures to heal colds, flu and the like over the past 4 decades.

 More blood tests, a Cat Scan, X-rays proved without a doubt, lymphoma it was.
 Again, not the fault of the practitioner but due to the cancer hiding in my lymph system.